Owen7000/Python-Web-Browser/README.md

 ![GitHub](https://img.shields.io/github/license/Owen7000/Python-Web-Browser?style=flat-square)

 # 🤟Introducing `Super Search`🤟
 `Super Search` is an opensource web browser made using the PyQT5 library in Python.
-It allows you to browse the web more freely through the use of [MetaViolet](https://essay-reference.herokuapp.com).[^1]
+It allows you to browse the web more freely through the use of the [MetaViolet](https://essay-reference.herokuapp.com) search engine.[^1]

 If you like our app and what we are doing, please consider giving us a ⭐ to help us build a stronger community.